etiennestuder/gradle-credentials-plugin/README.md

 can either be specified as a project property from the command line, or a default passphrase is used.
 The JDK encryption algorithm applied is _AES_ using a key that is generated using _PBKDF2WithHmacSHA1_ from an 8-byte salt, an iteration count of 65536, and a key length of 128 (longer keys require local installation of the JRE Security Extension).
-Using a strong passphrase, this encryption is quite good.

 Access to the stored credentials from within a Gradle build happens through the `credentials` project property.
 All read and write operations to the credentials container